 Pierre Apkarian is with ONERA and Institut de Mathématiques, Université Paul Sabatier, 2, av.
 Ed.
-Belin, 31055, Toulouse, France Pierre.Apkarian@onera.fr The paper is organized as follows.
-Section 2 discusses the standard formulation of structured H{∞} synthesis and the representation of tunable control elements.
-Section 3 presents HINFSTRUCT, a general-purpose tool for structured H{∞} synthesis.
-Section 4 presents LOOPTUNE, a more specialized tool that automates mainstream tuning tasks.
-Finally, Sections 5 and 6 illustrate the potential of this technology with two non-trivial examples.
+Belin, 31055, Toulouse, France Pierre.Apkarian@onera.fr speed of execution and quality of the solutions.

+The paper is organized as follows.
+Section 2 discusses the standard formulation of structured $H{\infty}$ synthesis and the representation of tunable control elements.
+Section 3 presents hinfstruct, a general-purpose tool for structured $H{\infty}$ synthesis.
+Section 4 presents looptune, a more specialized tool that automates mainstream tuning tasks.
+Finally, Section 5 gives an application example and Section 6 reports the results of a comparison with hifoo.

 II.
-FRAMEWORK FOR TUNING DECENTRALIZED CONTROL STRUCTURES
+FRAMEWORK FOR TUNING FIXED-STRUCTURE CONTROL SYSTEMS

-As mentioned earlier, our starting point is any linear control architecture with one or more fixed-structure blocks to tune, for example the feedback structure shown in Figure 6 where the shaded blocks are tunable.
-Since there are infinitely many possible architectures, we use a standardized representation called Standard Form that is both general and simple enough to work with.
+As mentioned earlier, our starting point is any linear control architecture with one or more fixed-structure blocks to tune, for example the feedback structure shown in Figure 4 where the shaded blocks are tunable.
+Since there are infinitely many possible architectures, we use a formal representation called Standard Form that is both general and convenient to work with.
 The Standard Form is depicted in Figure 1 and consists of two main components:

-- An LTI model P(s) that combines all fixed (non tunable) blocks in the control system - A structured controller $C(s) = \operatorname{Diag}(C_1(s),\ldots,C_N(s))$ that combines all tunable control elements.
+- $\bullet$ An LTI model P(s) that combines all fixed (non tunable) blocks in the control system - A structured controller $C(s) = \text{Diag}(C_1(s), \dots, C_N(s))$ that combines all tunable control elements.
 Each control element $C_j(s)$ is assumed to be linear time invariant and to have some prescribed structure.

 Fig. 1.
-Standard Form for Structured H{∞} Synthesis
+Standard Form for Structured $H{\infty}$ Synthesis

 External inputs to the system such as reference signals and disturbances are gathered in w and performance-related outputs such as error signals are gathered in z.
-With the partition the closed-loop transfer function from w to z is given by the linear-fractional transformation (LFT) [9]:
+The closed-loop transfer function from w to z is given by the linear-fractional transformation (LFT) [9]: